Looking after your mental wellbeing

 Take control

-Focusing on what you can influence like organising tasks, setting boundaries on your time, or asking for support might seem small but it can make a real difference.
-These simple steps can help you feel calm and more in control of your wellbeing.
-Here are other ways to get started:
+Focusing on what you can influence, like organising tasks, setting boundaries on your time, or asking for support might seem small but can make a real difference.
+Here are some ideas:

 1. Keep your sleep routine in check.
 Sleep affects both your body and mind.
 Even when work gets busy, try to maintain a steady bedtime and wake-up time.
 Small, consistent routines can make a big difference in how you feel.